mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**:	— <br/>
 **Contexts:** http, server, location

 Sets caching time for different response codes.
-We enhanced the open-source version to support setting `time` with a variable.
+We enhanced the [open-source version](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid) to support setting `time` with a variable.
 The specified time is applied only to responses without caching instructions from the origin.
 A value of 0 makes the contents not cached.
 If you can identify dynamic/non-cacheable contents based on request, use `proxy_cache_bypass` and `proxy_no_cache` to bypass caching.
+The header values of `Cache-Control`, `Expires`, etc have higher precedence unless ignored by [`proxy_ignore_cache_control`](https://docdev.quantil.com/cdn/docs/edge-logic/supported-directives#proxy_ignore_cache_control) or [`proxy_ignore_headers`](https://docdev.quantil.com/cdn/docs/edge-logic/supported-directives#proxy_ignore_headers).

 ### proxy_cache_vary